Tiger Woods 'revved up' after impressive opening at Valspar Championship

 A revved-up Tiger Woods said the juices are flowing after making a strong start to his Valspar Championship campaign.

-The 14-time major champion carded a 1-under-par 70 to be tied for eighth in Palm Harbor, Fla.
-Thursday.
+The 14-time major champion carded a one-under-par 70 to be tied for eighth in Palm Harbor, Florida on Thursday.

 It was a topsy-turvy outing for Woods, who had five birdies to go with four bogeys as he ended the opening round alongside Masters champion Sergio Garcia and three shots behind leader Corey Conners.